 Michigan’s Premier Trial Defense Team

 The attorneys at LEWIS & DICKSTEIN, P.L.L.C. are well recognized for their successful trial work.
 If you want the best attorney by your side, you owe it to yourself to contact the law firm of LEWIS & DICKSTEIN, P.L.L.C.
-The firm’s attorneys have decades of experience handling criminal defense matters and using the Michigan Rules of Evidence, like the rules regarding relevant evidence, to our client’s advantage.
+The firm’s attorneys have decades of experience handling criminal defense matters and using the Michigan Rules of Evidence, like those regarding relevant evidence, to our client’s advantage.
 They take great pride in their reputation for success and their reputation with former clients, the judiciary, and other lawyers.

-Call us today at (248) 263-6800 for a free consultation or complete a Request for Assistance Form.
+Call us today at (248) 263-6800 for a free consultation or complete an online Request for Assistance Form.
 We will contact you promptly and find a way to help you.